sqonk/phext-datakit/docs/api/DataFrame.md

 ```php
 public function export(string $filePath, array $columns = null, string $delimiter = ',', bool $includeIndex = true) : void
 ```
-Export the Dataframe to a delimited text file (CSV).
+Export the DataFrame to a delimited text file (CSV).

 - **string** $filePath: The destination file.
 - **list<string>** $columns: The columns to export, or all if null is supplied.